Betting and Gaming Industry: The Facts

 Our Achievements

 Since the BGC was formed in 2019, we have been focussed on raising industry standards, protecting our customers and investing in Britain’s future.
-These videos chart the progress we have made to date.
+This video charts the progress we have made to date.
 There’s still more to do, and we’re committed to working with our members to create a safer betting environment.

 Economy